-The Town is responsible for the pruning of street trees under the discretion of the Manager Parks and Operations Engineering Services.
-Any unauthorized pruning of street trees may be liable for prosecution.
+The Town is responsible for the pruning of street trees under the discretion of the Manager Parks and Operations.
+Any person carrying out unauthorised pruning of street trees may be liable for prosecution.

 Street tree pruning shall be aimed at producing a full canopy typical of the species, while still addressing legal obligations and the preservation of public safety.
-This may be carried out under the following circumstances, as determined by the Manager of Parks and Operations Engineering Services:
+This may be carried out under the following circumstances, as determined by the Manager of Parks and Operations:

-- Eliminate potential hazard to pedestrians, cyclists, road traffic, or damage to buildings or structures - Preparation for storm season - Maintain safe sightlines near road intersections, driveways, crossovers and footpaths - Remove dead, dying, diseased or pest infested limbs, branches or abnormal growth - Prune low growing branches that impede parking control signage and/or street signs - Prune the canopy from overhead power lines, electrical feeder lines to individual properties and other essential services. - Prune to undercrop the tree to allow northern light - Aim at producing a full canopy and continuity of shade informed of the outcome following the site inspection.
+- Eliminate potential hazard to pedestrians, cyclists, road traffic, or damage to buildings or structures - Preparation for storm season - Maintain safe sightlines near road intersections, driveways, crossovers and footpaths

+- Remove dead, dying, diseased or pest infested limbs, branches or abnormal growth - Prune low growing branches that impede parking control signage and/or street signs - Prune the canopy from overhead power lines, electrical feeder lines to individual properties and other essential services. - Prune to under crop the tree to allow northern light - Aim at producing a full canopy and continuity of shade

 Following requests from residents for tree pruning, a site inspection will be conducted by Council staff to determine if pruning is required.
-The resident/ratepayer will be
+The resident/ratepayer will be informed of the outcome following the site inspection.